LuisGC/blog/content/blog/2017/12/Brittany-a-brief-opinionated-guide.md

 After the positive surprise of Saint-Malo we decided to visit [**Dinard**](https://en.wikipedia.org/wiki/Dinard), another famous tourist destination for wealthy people in this case mainly from the United Kingdom.
 We took a short walk after the sunset that did not allow us to see much but we ended with the feeling that the place looks nice for the spring and summer but it's basically dead in the low season.

 The most remarkable moment, and it was not prepared in advance, was the photo that I took next to an statue of **Alfred Hitchcock** with an Alfred Hitchcock's t-shirt.
 Hitchcock visited several times the town for holidays, to the point that the locals even claim that the house used in _Psycho_ is based on a still standing villa of Dinard.
-The statue is full size a replica (or viceversa) of the trophies for the winners of the [Dinard British Film Festival](http://www.festivaldufilm-dinard.com/en/home-en/), held here every year since 1989.
+The statue is full size a replica (or vice versa) of the trophies for the winners of the [Dinard British Film Festival](http://www.festivaldufilm-dinard.com/en/home-en/), held here every year since 1989.

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48609294357_ac0361685a_k.jpg" title="In Dinard, with Sir Alfred Hitchcock" >}}